Anupam-dagar/baileys/docs/tutorial.md

 ```

 ### Creating a poll option
-To create a poll option, we will be using the `POST` endpoint `/api/poll-options` with the following request body
+To create a poll option, use the `POST` endpoint `/api/poll-options` with the following request body:
 ```json
 {
   "pollId": "f65ee8d5-57e8-4c6c-9ade-c65bad04b383",